 Players may only play official games for one team per season.
 Any player who wants to switch between teams mid-season must submit a waiver to the gameplay department in advance requesting permission and explaining their reasoning.
 Click here for a waiver.

-All players on a collegiate team must attend the same school and must submit proof of enrollment before participating in an official game.
+All players on a collegiate team must attend the same school and must submit proof of enrollment twice per season.
 Players and teams are subject to penalties for roster violations.
-This proof of enrollment must be sent to firstname.lastname@example.org and must include the player's school name, full name, and official proof of enrollment from the school’s registrar or the player's official class schedule for the 2017-18 season showing that they are currently enrolled.
+This proof of enrollment must be sent to email@example.com and must include the player's school name, full name, and official proof of enrollment from the school’s registrar or the player's official class schedule for the current season showing that they are enrolled.

-For the original enrollment announcement, please click here.
+For more information about the enrollment policy, please click here.

 All teams must compete in a minimum number of USQ official and ranked games during the season against a minimum number of teams in multiple locations.

 Regional championships and US Quidditch Cup do not count toward this total.
 Read the full season play requirements here.